 5) Eliminate form fear

 Checkout forms can be scary at the best of times, especially in an age where shoppers are constantly time-strapped.
 When it comes to shopping during a major holiday such as Halloween, consumers want to remain stress free and able to complete the checkout quickly.
-Implementing type-ahead address verification in your checkout is a great way of avoiding frustration and reducing the amount of keystrokes required of customers, while making sure you are capturing only accurate and valid data.
+Implementing type-ahead address lookup in your checkout is a great way of avoiding frustration and reducing the amount of keystrokes required of customers, while making sure you are capturing only accurate and valid data.

 6) Forget dreadful delivery